 Example: Powerful water guns

-Limit: 1 m. for 30 min.
+Limit: 1 m. for 30 min

-Limit: 3 m. for 30 min.
+Limit: 3 m. for 30 min

-How we picked
+How we picked the best wireless earbuds

 Choosing which product is best changes depending on what the category is.
 If you’re searching for the best headphones, we might focus more of our efforts on sound quality instead of cool extra features.
-On the lopsided, if you’re looking for the best waterproof speakers, chances are we’re going to prioritize a strong, durable build over something like sound quality.
+On the flip side, if you’re looking for the best waterproof speakers, chances are we’re going to prioritize a strong, durable build over something like sound quality.

 For this particular list, there are a few things that take priority.
 Top priority?
 Comfort.
 Plenty of us rely on a favorite pair of cheap earbuds that can be rolled up and thrown into a pocket.
 Not only do our picks have to be comfortable, but they also have to be convenient and comfortable when you’re not using them, too.
 You’ll find plenty a few neckbuds on this list for that reason: when you’re done listening to music, you can just keep them around your neck.